I will take the next 25 minutes writing this article about the Pomodoro technique.

 - Convert the raw data in information

-- Vizualize daily information to find improvement areas
+- Visualize daily information to find improvement areas

-Writing this, I can see that step 1 is not a problem (I was already doing this using a mindmap to represent my daily activities) and quite good with the step 2 (I will describe the experiment later in the article), not so good on step 3, and I didn’t start applying the two last steps…
+Writing this, I can see that step 1 is not a problem (I was already doing this using a mindmap to represent my daily activities).
+I was also quite good with the step 2 (I will describe the experiment later in the article).
+Not so good on step 3, and I didn’t start applying the two last steps…

 A Pomodoro represents 25 minutes of work without any interruption.
 I can see how I am efficient when I focus on one activity.
-I am also able to measure easily how much time it takes to do each activities (It’s easy to count the Pomodoros on the mindmap).
+I am also able to measure how much time it takes to do each activity (It’s easy to count the Pomodoros on the mindmap).

 After 25 minutes, 5 minutes break… The first times, it’s too early!
-And at the same time, it’s really good!
-I can adjust my posture, breath, drink a glass of water… From time to time, the temptation to continue to work even if the timer ring is really high, so I can understand that some Pomodoro software block the keyboard…
+And at the same time, it’s terrific!
+I can adjust my posture, breath, drink a glass of water… From time to time, the temptation to continue to work even if the timer ring is high, so I can understand that some Pomodoro software block the keyboard…

-After 4 Pomodoros, the break is longer from 15 to 30 minutes… And it’s really long!
-I tried to reduce this time to 10 minutes… And I have observed that I was not taking enough breaks before being “too” tired or “too” stretched… Important learning, I need to work on that!
+After 4 Pomodoros, the break is longer from 15 to 30 minutes… And it seems long!
+I tried to reduce this time to 10 minutes… And I have observed that I was not taking enough breaks before being “too” tired or “too” stretched… Significant learning, I need to work on that!

-Either for short or long break, it’s difficult to stop, and to stop to think to the work we are doing… I also observe that when I am able to do it, it’s really easy to get back to the previous activity after the break.
+Either for short or long break, it’s difficult to stop and to stop to think about the work we are doing… I also observe that when I can do it, it’s straightforward to get back to the previous activity after the break.

 Pomodoros are steps of work without interruption.
 And it’s hard to stick to that.
-When the phone ring, or I have a notification on irc, if the counter of new messages raise suddenly, or if a colleague asks a question.
+When the phone ring or when I have a notification on IRC.
+When the counter of new messages raises suddenly, or if a colleague asks a question.
 Resisting the temptation is difficult.
 But when I do it, there’s a lot of benefits.
 Another improvement topic there.

-Main benefit is that the focus on a specific task improve my efficiency.
+The major advantage is that the focus on a particular task improves my efficiency.

-The pressure generated by the timer on the top right of my screen is sometimes quite big.
-Especially when I see that the estimates of my work is totally wrong and that I will not be able to deliver what I was planning to deliver.
+The pressure generated by the timer on the top right of my screen is sometimes quite significant.
+The pressure increases when I see that the estimates of my work are wrong and that I will not be able to deliver what was planned.
 Estimates are difficult, a recurring problem to address in another post.

 I will stick to that technique and will explore all the steps.

-It took me 2 pomodoros to write this…
+It took me two Pomodoros to write this.
+Two times the estimates.

 - (fr) Un retour sur la technique Pomodoro (Sébastien Douche)